Shashwat-19/Netflix.com/README.md

 Inspired by the Netflix streaming service.
 Special thanks to all the resources and tutorials that helped in building this project.
 ## Contact
-For any inquiries or feedback, please reach out to me at your-email@example.com (replace with your actual email).
+For any inquiries or feedback, please reach out to me at shashwat1956@gmail.com